Ivan Balakirev: Biography

 In 1725, after the death of Peter the Great and the accession to the throne of Catherine I, Balakirev was returned to St. Petersburg.
 He was awarded the rank of praporshchik of the Preobrazhensky Regiment.
 Balakirev was assigned to the court of the empress without a specific position.
 In 1726, by decree of Catherine I, Balakirev received the right to own the former estates of the Kasimov kings, the rank of lieutenant of the Life Guards and the title of “Tsar of Kasimov”.

 In 1731, Empress Anna Ioannovna enrolled Balakirev in the staff of "fools" - court jesters.
 He was witty, but too rude.
 For his speeches he was invited by the Secret Chancellery.
 From the Secret Chancellery he was personally rescued by the Empress with the "suggestion not to speak too much."

-Several times awarded by Anna Ioannovna and enjoyed her patronage.
-For example, when in 1732 he married the daughter of Posadsky Morozov and did not receive the 2000 rubles promised to him as a dowry, the empress personally ordered them to be exacted in his favor from the bride’s relatives.
+He was several times awarded by Anna Ioannovna and enjoyed her patronage.
+For example, when in 1732 he married the daughter of Posadsky Morozov and did not receive the 2000 rubles promised to him as a dowry, the Empress personally ordered they be obtained for him from the bride's relatives.

-In St. Petersburg, he owned his own house - in the parish of the Resurrection of Christ beyond the Foundry.
+In St. Petersburg, he owned his own house in the parish of the Resurrection of Christ beyond the Foundry.